MinuMThomas/LivePlants/README.md

 All Images used across the site are original and where created just for this project except for the header/footer background which was sourced from pexels.com.
 The Black Icons used across the site were sourced from fontawesome and flaticon.com, attributions below.

-- The Anvil Icon, (<a href="https://www.flaticon.com/free-icons/anvil" title="anvil icons">Anvil icons created by Agung Rama - Flaticon</a>)
-- The Back to Top Icon (<a href="https://www.flaticon.com/free-icons/double-arrow" title="double arrow icons">Double arrow icons created by Rahul Kaklotar - Flaticon</a>)
-- Error 404 Icon (<a href="https://www.flaticon.com/free-icons/error-404" title="error 404 icons">Error 404 icons created by Freepik - Flaticon</a>)
-- Server Error Icon (<a href="https://www.flaticon.com/free-icons/error" title="error icons">Error icons created by Pixel perfect - Flaticon</a>)
-- Tick Icon (<a href="https://www.flaticon.com/free-icons/tick" title="tick icons">Tick icons created by kliwir art - Flaticon</a>)
-- All other small images including Social media links were sourced from Font Awesome.

-I relied heavily on the Code institute course work, particularly the Django walk through projects.
+I relied heavily on the Code institute course work, particularly the Django walk through Boutique Ado and project4 - PP4-BB projects.
-Further research was done by building walk through projects available freely on youtube and Dennis Ivy's Django/Python course on Udemy.
+Further research was done by building walk through projects available freely on youtube

 -----